microchip-pic-avr-examples/pic18f56q24-cnano-interface-sensor-modules-using-mvio-mplab-mcc/README.md

 **Notes:**
 1. The Curiosity Nano Base Board can supply either 3.3V or 5V to the three mikroBUS slots through its power supply circuitry.
-Since it is not possible to power the Click boards with 2.8V using the Curiosity Nano Base board power circuitry, isolate the 5V and 3.3V pins on the Click boards from the Curiosity Nano Base board power circuitry, by removing the male pins from the pin header of the Click boards.
+Since it is not possible to power the Click Boards with 2.8V using the Curiosity Nano Base board power circuitry, isolate the 5V and 3.3V pins on the Click Boards from the Curiosity Nano Base board power circuitry, by removing the male pins from the pin header of the Click Boards.
-2. Supply 2.8V to the Click boards and V<sub>DDIO2</sub> pin of the microcontroller through an external power supply and using female-female jumper wires
+2. Supply 2.8V to the Click Boards and V<sub>DDIO2</sub> pin of the microcontroller through an external power supply and using female-female jumper wires.

 ## Demonstration Setup